Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 The DMARC caveat that decides display

-BIMI requires DMARC at enforcement.
-That means the domain must have a policy of quarantine or reject, and the message needs to pass DMARC through SPF or DKIM domain matching.
-For subdomains, the key detail is the sp tag.
-That tag sets the subdomain policy when a subdomain does not publish its own DMARC record.
+BIMI requires a strong DMARC policy on both the organizational domain and the visible From domain.
+The applicable policy must be quarantine or reject, and a quarantine policy must apply to 100% of mail.
+The message also needs to pass DMARC through SPF or DKIM domain matching.
+For subdomains, the sp tag sets the subdomain policy when a subdomain does not publish its own DMARC record.

 Eligible pattern

-- Policy: The parent domain uses p=reject or p=quarantine.
+- Policy: The parent domain uses p=reject or p=quarantine; pct=100.

 - Authentication: SPF or DKIM passes with a domain match to the visible From domain.